I am an artist who is always exploring different materials, tools, and processes.

 Solutions to Spray Application Issues

 The first step to remedy the issues with spraying was using motorized mechanical stirring.
 For the small quantities being tested here, a mini-stirrer for airbrush use can be used.
 I stirred the primer before thinning moving the stirrer up and down in the mix lifting up denser pigment layers towards the top.
 I did this for a couple of minutes.
 I thinned with MEK again 1:1 and added a few grams of white universal tint.
 This was stirred mechanically until thoroughly mixed.
 It was immediately sprayed onto the steel bar and a very smooth matte white finish resulted.
 It dried in less than 10 minutes.

 Thoughts and Observations

 This primer does dry very quickly and top coats will be applied at a later date.
-Three materials where ultimately tested, pressure treated wood, hot rolled steel, and 2024 aircraft grade aluminum sheet.
+Three materials were ultimately tested: pressure-treated wood, hot-rolled steel, and 2024 aircraft-grade aluminum sheet.

 This content is accurate and true to the best of the author’s knowledge and is not meant to substitute for formal and individualized advice from a qualified professional.

 © 2019 Jason